 Artschwager’s work has been compared to Pop Art for the way it evokes everyday consumer objects, but also Minimalism, for its use of industrial materials and the presence of geometric solids that interact with space.
 This crossing of two artistic currents apparently so distant from each other makes the American artist’s production unique in its kind, an unusual meeting point between pictorial illusion and three-dimensional realism.

-A work like Up and Out (1990) displays all the ambiguity that characterizes Artschwager’s experiments: made of wood and formica, it recalls the form of a mysterious domestic altar, in which top and bottom are colored differently, in both cases simulating the grain of wood, as often happens in the artist’s works, while the upward movement suggested by the steps seems to allude to a partition between the earthly and the heavenly sphere, giving the object a vaguely sacral connotation.
+A work like Up and Out (1990), entered in the collection in the context of Per_forming a collection project, displays all the ambiguity that characterizes Artschwager’s experiments: made of wood and formica, it recalls the form of a mysterious domestic altar, in which top and bottom are colored differently, in both cases simulating the grain of wood, as often happens in the artist’s works, while the upward movement suggested by the steps seems to allude to a partition between the earthly and the heavenly sphere, giving the object a vaguely sacral connotation.
 The work relates to one of the earliest commissions received by Artschwager, before the beginning of his artistic career, which included the construction of altars for ships.
 It was exhibited in 2013 at the Galleria Alfonso Artiaco, at the third exhibition which the Neapolitan gallery dedicated to the artist after those of 1992 and 1996, as a tribute just a few months after his death.